SenthilNayagan/senthilnayagan.github.io/_posts/devops/orchestration/apache-airflow/2022-07-24-airflow-setting-sla.markdown

 layout: post
 title:  "How To Set SLA in Apache Airflow"
 kicker: "DevOps"
-subtitle: "A service-level agreement specifies the maximum completion time for a task or a DAG.
-Note that SLAs are set to the DAG execution date rather than the task start time."
+subtitle: "Apache Airflow enables us to schedule tasks as code.
+In Airflow, a SLA determines the maximum completion time for a task or DAG.
+Note that SLAs are established based on the DAG execution date, not the task start time."
 image: assets/images/posts-cover-images/airflow-seeting-sla.jpg
 author: senthil
 date:   2022-07-24 20:00:01 +0530